 When a player filled an entire row of numbers — horizontal, vertical or diagonal — he or she would shout “Beano!" and win a small prize.
 Lowe loved the game and introduced it to his friends, one of whom accidentally shouted “Bingo!" upon winning.

 From that point on, the game became known as “Lowe's Bingo" and it spread quickly across the country.
 Many organizations soon realized the fundraising potential of the game.
 Players would pay to play bingo, and a portion of the funds would be given out as prizes while the remainder was kept by the organizers.

 Today, bingo is played all across the United States.
 From tiny church basements to huge halls that seat thousands, bingo is a popular game that millions of people enjoy.
 And your odds of winning are usually much better than winning the lottery.
-While winning some money is always fun, most bingo players enjoy the social aspect of playing a fun game with their friends.
+While winning some money is always fun, most bingo players enjoy the aspect of playing a fun game with their friends.

 There are many variations of bingo, from hard cardboard cards with plastic markers to paper cards marked with ink daubers.
 There are even online bingo games you can play on the Internet.

 As a game of chance, bingo is played with randomly-drawn numbers that players must match against numbers on their bingo cards.
 Most bingo cards feature five columns and five rows with a “free space" in the very middle.

 The columns are named after the letters in bingo, and each column has a set of numbers that it can contain.
 For example, the “B" column will usually contain only the numbers 1-15.
 When calling out numbers, a caller will say the letter of the column, followed by the number.
 For example, a caller who draws out the number 3 will call out “B — 3."
 If someone only needed “B — 3" to complete a row, you'll soon hear a loud shout of “Bingo!"